 Community Service: Residents will perform Community Service as ordered by facility staff

-GED: Residents that do not have a high school diploma are required to attend education classes and when the teacher feels they are ready they are taken for GED testing.
+GED: Residents that do not have a high school diploma are required to attend education classes and when the teacher feels they are ready they are scheduled for GED testing.
+The Intermediate Sanction Facility is currently setting up a GED Testing program onsite strictly for the Residents sanctioned to the Facility.

 Project Achieve:is unique in that it is an online program, thus offering the versatility to be completed at a